clinical-meteor/meteor-on-fhir/README.md

-# Meteor on FHIR Forum
+# Meteor on FHIR
-We decided to write a Wordpress/Discourse clone using Meteor and FHIR resources.
+We decided to write a Health Information Exchange infrastructure.
+The technical infrastructure uses MongoDB, Meteor, and React.
+The HIE uses a wordpress business model, and is intended to be a distributed and federated peer-to-peer network.
+We use HL7 Fast Healthcare Interoperability Resources (FHIR) for data exchange and interoperability.

 [![CircleCI](https://circleci.com/gh/clinical-meteor/meteor-on-fhir/tree/master.svg?style=svg)](https://circleci.com/gh/clinical-meteor/meteor-on-fhir/tree/master)